Bringing out your best self is the way to live your life

 We are creatures of habits and without realizing, the self you may well be bringing to each day is set on a median within the parameters of your comfort zone.
 Your comfort zone has been established without your conscious awareness and is formed so we can live our lives without having to think too much about how to show up in the world.
 This comfort zone can make your best self elusive.

-A simple way to determine your own comfort zone is to identify your 5 most predominant emotions, like happiness, optimism, gladness, excitement, whichever are most relevant for you.
+A simple way to determine your own comfort zone is to identify your 5 most desirable emotions. ~These can range from happiness, optimism, gladness or excitement.
+Whichever are most relevant for you.
 Next, think about the last five days and determine on a scale of 1 to 10 how positively you felt those emotions.
-If you are like most people, there will be a common level you automatically adopt, which may well be somewhere in the middle.
+If you are like most people, there will be a common level you automatically adopt.
+This may well be somewhere in the middle.
 To grasp this, consider how a person who scores 10 for all of these positive emotions would show up in your life.
 They’d be pretty noticeable I imagine.

-So now you have an idea about how to assess the level of your comfort zone; to get the most out of your days, you might want to consider shifting your energy, and improving the positive level of your habitual state of being.
+So now you have an idea about how to assess the level of your comfort zone.
+To get the most out of your days, you might want to consider shifting your energy and improving the positive level of your habitual state of being.
 You would be able to achieve this if you built up the following practices until they became automatic.
-Not only would you actually enjoy your life more, but you would become an amazing, positive influence on others.
+Not only would you actually enjoy your life more, but you would also become an amazing, positive influence on others.

 1. Be Grateful

 List everything you are grateful for until you are feeling the state of thankfulness with a full heart.
 If you make this a daily practice, it becomes automatic.
 The art of gratitude is completely underestimated in the world right now.
-The focus of gratitude makes you notice more and more to be grateful for, and if you can keep in a state of gratitude, your life changes significantly for the better.
+The focus of gratitude makes you notice more and more to be grateful for.
+If you can keep in a state of gratitude, your life changes significantly for the better.

 2. Be Kind

 In every interaction make your mind up to be kind to others.
-If you’re naturally a tough character this doesn’t mean being a walk-over, it just means you think win/win.
-Whenever you find yourself judging someone, being annoyed, irritated or even just thoughtless, stop what you are doing and ask yourself “How can I be kind in this moment?”
-Although this practice will completely transform your relationships with everyone you meet, it is an inherently selfish act, because what you give out in the world is what you get back.
+If you’re naturally a tough character this doesn’t mean being a walk-over.
+It just means you think win/win.
+Whenever you find yourself judging someone, being annoyed, irritated or even just thoughtless, stop what you are doing and ask yourself.
+“How can I be kind at this moment?”
+This practice will completely transform your relationships with everyone you meet.
+It is an inherently selfish act because what you give out in the world is what you get back.

-How often to you ever think about what you intend to get out of your day, the next meeting, the outing with your family?
-Too often we show up with whatever mood we are currently experiencing, or we believe we know how things are going to turn out because of the past.
-If you are always in reactive mode, then you will likely experience a mix of good and bad during your day, or week.
+How often do you ever think about what you intend to get out of your day?
+Or the next meeting, the upcoming outing with your family?
+Too often we show up with whatever mood we are currently experiencing.
+We believe we know how things are going to turn out because of the past.
+If you are always in a reactive mode, you will likely experience a mix of good and bad during your day.
 Instead of walking into situations with whatever mood you are in, or with expectations based on the past, consider intending your day or parts of your day.